-The simple answer is Clipped Razor wire offers a denser profile that has no gaps of a sufficient size for someone to squeeze through, each loop is clipped to the next in either 3 or 5 places along the whole length of the concertina coil and therefore cant be over stretched.
+Clipped Razor wire offers a denser profile that has no gaps of a sufficient size for someone to squeeze through, each loop is clipped to the next in either 3 or 5 places along the whole length of the concertina coil and therefore can’t be over stretched.

 Clipped razor wire is the standard selected by NATO and Government organisations.

 Unclipped razor wire otherwise sometimes referred to as “Helical” Razor wire is simply one single strand of Razor wire formed into a spiral, the problem with this is when extended a gap is created as in the image below, and intruders can spread the Razor wire apart and step through it.
 The Clipped Razorwire eliminates this and is therefore a better deterrent and obstacle.

 Q: How do I support the Razor wire?